-This lesson describes what to do when you can clearly land ahead.
+This lesson describes what to do initially, and when you can clearly land ahead.

 This lesson shows the glider just established in the climb, then suffering a cable break.
 Following the BGA guidelines:

 Recover to the appropriate recovery attitude, while checking the airspeed.

 The immediate action is to reach an appropriate recovery attitude.
 In general, the ‘appropriate’ attitude would be the mirror image of the attitude at the time of the failure.
 A steep climb justifies a recovery attitude just as steeply nose-down.
 In a significant wind gradient, an even steeper attitude may be necessary to regain speed quickly.
 This requires an immediate and significant shove forward of the stick to pitch over, without being over-done.
 It must be done immediately to avoid losing energy whilst still nose high.
 Use the energy the winch gave you to get the nose down.

 Wait to regain the approach speed